Hyperelliptic Schottky Problem and Stable Modular Forms

-the identity element is $\A_0$.
-The line bundles $L_g$ define a line bundle $L$ on $\A_{\infty}$ of weight one stable stable modular form.
-A \textbf{a weight $k$ stable modular form} is a section of $L^k$.
-We have
+on $\A_{\infty}$.
+This line bundle is called the line bundle of weight one stable stable modular forms. \begin{definition}[Stable modular forms] A weight $k$ stable modular form $F$ is a section of $L^k_{\infty}$.
+More concretely, it is a collection